-While optimism is an important part of a positive customer experience, representatives must also remain realistic about solutions.
-By understanding company policies, the complexities of certain problems and the workload of their team members, support experts can gauge how a particular ticket will be solved and the time investment that is required.
-While it can be nerve-wracking to tell a client a problem will take longer than expected to resolve, it is more important to be realistic than set expectations that can't be met.
+Additionally, by understanding ticketing management system abilities, the complexities of certain problems, and the workload of team members, support experts can gauge how a particular ticket will be solved and the time investment that is required.
+While it can be nerve-wracking to tell a customer that a problem will take longer than expected to resolve, it is more important to be realistic and honest than set expectations that can't be met.

 Finally, support teams can manage customer service expectations by following up after each stage of the resolution process.
-As Customer Experience Insight pointed out, most customers are not bothered by companies touching base with them.
-On the contrary, clients expect businesses to follow up with them to round out their customer experience.
-After a customer service agent communicates the potential solutions to a problem and offers realistic timelines, he or she should follow up with the client through email to reiterate what was decided.
-Additionally, customer support teams should always check in with clients as the resolution progesses, and once a ticket has been closed.
+Customers expect businesses to follow up with them to round out their customer experience.
+After a customer service agent communicates the potential solutions to a problem and offers realistic timelines, they should follow up and reiterate what was decided.
+Additionally, customer support teams should always check in with customers as the resolution progresses and once a ticket has been closed.

 There are many ways businesses can optimize their customer experience strategies.
 However, the first step to delivering excellence is to manage expectations effectively from the get-go.